-A sole proprietor can deduct his or her Long Term Care Insurance (LTCI) premiums up to the age-related cap mentioned above.
-This is done as an adjustment to gross income on line 29 of IRS Form 1040 (Self-employed health insurance deduction).
+A sole proprietor can deduct his or her long-term care insurance (LTCI) premiums up to the age-related cap mentioned above.
+This is done as an adjustment to gross income on the individual's tax return (Self-employed health insurance deduction).
 The portion of the premium in excess of the cap is not deductible as a medical expense.
-The percentage of AGI threshold for deductibility on an itemized individual return does not apply.
+The percentage of AGI threshold for deductibility on an itemized individual return does not apply because the self-employed health insurance deduction is above-the-line.